 25 maraschino cherries drained well and sliced in half*

-(*Cherry note: You can use store bought maraschino cherries or make your own.
-Check out this easy, non-alcoholic version from Food & Wine by clicking here.)
+*Cherry note: You can use store bought maraschino cherries (which I do) or make your own.
+Check out these tips on making your own from Food & Wine by clicking here.)

 DIRECTIONS: